jgarner9/inventory-events-service/README.md

 );
 ```

+### Threshold Logic

+You will apply the following business rules:
+- `LOW_STOCK`: when quantity drops below 10 but is above 0
+- `OUT_OF_STOCK`: when quantity reaches 0
+- `BACK_IN_STOCK`: when quantity goes from 0 to any positive number

+> This logic must only trigger **once** per transition.
+Don't repeatedly fire `LOW_STOCK` on every message unless it’s a fresh state change.

+### Internal API

+Endpoint: `GET /events?product_id=<uuid>&limit=20`
+Returns: Most recent `inventory_events` for a given product ID in JSON format
+Auth: Internal token-based authentication (we'll simulate this with a simple header check: `Authorization: Bearer internal-token`)

+## 🧪 Testing & Local Setup
+Use Docker for local RabbitMQ and PostgreSQL instances
+Provide a docker-compose.yml with all dependencies
+Write a few integration tests to simulate inventory changes and assert the correct events fire

+## 📦 Deliverables
+[x] inventory-events-service source code in Go
+[x] Dockerfile + docker-compose.yml
+[x] README.md with setup instructions (view USAGE.md)
+[x] Example curl or grpcurl commands for testing (view USAGE.md)

+Let me know if you need additional help around RabbitMQ setup, event idempotency, or if you want to pair program some of the logic.
+Otherwise, looking forward to your initial prototype!

+– Dana

 ---

-### ⚙️ Threshold Logic

-Apply the following rules:

-**LOW_STOCK**: Quantity drops below 10 but above 0
-**OUT_OF_STOCK**: Quantity reaches 0
-**BACK_IN_STOCK**: Quantity increases from 0 to any positive number
-> 🔁 Only trigger each event once per state transition — do not emit LOW_STOCK repeatedly if quantity stays below 10.

----

-### 📡 Internal API

-**Endpoint:**
-`GET /events?product_id=<uuid>&limit=20`
-**Returns:**
-JSON list of recent inventory_events for a given product ID
-Authentication:
-Simulated internal token-based auth via header:
-Authorization: Bearer internal-token

----

-### 🧪 Testing & Local Setup

-Use **Docker** to run local instances of RabbitMQ and PostgreSQL
-Provide a `docker-compose.yml` to spin up dependencies
-Write integration tests that:
-Simulate inventory updates
-Validate correct events are published and stored

----

-### 📦 Deliverables

-✅ `inventory-events-service` source code (written in Go)
-✅ `Dockerfile` + `docker-compose.yml`
-✅ `README.md` with setup instructions
-✅ Example `curl` or `grpcurl` commands
-✅ Integration tests

----
+## Finished product

+### VIEW USAGE.md FOR SETUP INSTRUCTIONS AND TESTS

-## 🤝 Notes
+## Review

-Let me know if you need assistance with:

-Setting up RabbitMQ queues and topics
-Ensuring event idempotency
-Pair programming any part of the business logic
+I decided to go with Gin and REST for the internal API, as I felt there would be too much learning overhead for `gpc-go` (though I did read up on this and would love to implement this in a larger project that's designed more for scale).

+Beyond that, the setup was fairly straightforward and required little code organization in terms of project structure.
+Overall the code is hosted in a main.go file in the project file.
+I would split this out for organization purposes, but the small project size I feel didn't call for it.
+It's fairly easy to navigate despite all being in one file.